 Professional journalists are trained to be transparent about their sources and how they gather information.

-Journalists let the reader know the original source of information, quotes and evidence.
 Sources may be journalist first-hand observations, experts or specialists, eye witnesses, participants, spokespeople or publicists, other news accounts.

-News is responsive to recent events, but truth is provisional.
+News is responsive to recent events, but truth is provisional .
 As time passes more information may become available and offer a more robust understanding.

 Many countries rely on national news generated by large news organizations.
 Typically, a reputable source has established a record of accuracy and accountability.
 Nonetheless, a savvy and responsible reader will continue to actively question and investigate.